sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 And now, install Boost C++ libs:
 Download Boost 1.61 from http://www.boost.org/users/history/version_1_61_0.html, and decompress into c:\.

-An now we compile the binary boost files.
+And now we compile the binary boost files.
 Go to c:\boost_1_61_0, and execute the following:
 ```
 bootstrap
 b2 toolset=msvc-12.0